rozek/postman-collection-for-voltcloud/README.md

 * **developer_email_address**<br>set its `initial value` or `current value` (or both) to the email address you use to log into the VoltServer
 * **developer_password**<br>set its `current value` to your VoltServer password (note: set the `current value` only in order to avoid your password to accidentially leak to the Postman server or into any export file)

+**Nota bene**: do not forget to "Save" your entries afterwards or they will not be considered!

 ## Requests ##

 The requests found in this collection are grouped into those used by an application developer (who is also allowed to manage his/her customers and their key-value stores) and those used by a customer of a given application him/herself (which normally means that the application performs any requests on behalf of the - previously logged-in - customer)